 High Protein Chicken Mac and Cheese

-This High Protein Mac and Cheese recipe features tender chicken, crispy pancetta, and high-protein pasta enveloped in an extra creamy cheddar cheese sauce made with cottage cheese and sour cream.
-With 40 grams of protein per serving, it’s comforting, filling, and meal-prep ready!
+This High Protein Mac and Cheese recipe features tender shredded chicken, crispy pancetta, and high-protein pasta enveloped in a cheese sauce made with cottage cheese, sour cream, and a blend of cheeses.
+With over 40 grams of protein per serving, it’s comforting, filling, and meal-prep ready!

 Macaroni and cheese recipes are a dime a dozen –and let’s be honest, they’re usually more about indulgence than nourishment.
 However, this high-protein version flips that idea right on its head, as I strategically choose protein-rich ingredients that make it just as nutritious as it is delicious.